The Chrome DevTools team is building additional new features to help you find form issues and debug Autofill.

 Hover over a highlighted element in the DOM tree and click View issue to learn more.

 Click Violating node to view the affected resources for each issue.
 This form has eight labels

 Use DevTools to improve form accessibility

-DevTools can also highlight Autofill accessibility problems, such as a form field that doesn't have either an
+DevTools can also highlight Autofill accessibility problems, such as a form field that doesn't have

 aria-labelledby attribute or an associated

 <input> element has a matching label.
 This means that assistive devices can